Get Started

 is the directory containing the meta and feature samples to execute

-A HTML evaluation report will be generated at output/reports/index.html
+The sample features will execute and a HTML evaluation report will be generated at output/reports/index.html

 in your project.